knative/docs/docs/eventing/samples/helloworld/helloworld-go/README.md

    kubectl apply --filename sample-app.yaml
    ```

-   1. Above command created a namespace `knative-samples` and labelled it with
+   1. Above command created a namespace `knative-samples` and create a default Broker it.
-      `knative-eventing-injection=enabled`, to enable eventing in the namespace.
       Verify using the following command:

       ```shell
-      kubectl get ns knative-samples --show-labels
+      kubectl get broker --namespace knative-samples
       ```

+      _Note_: you can also use injection based on labels with the [Eventing Sugar Controller](../../../../install/any-kubernetes-cluster.md).

    1. It deployed the helloworld-go app as a K8s Deployment and created a K8s
       service names helloworld-go.
 Verify using the following command.